in7hesky/java-rest-assured-automation/README.md

 ### Project Description ###

 This is an example of REST API testing using Rest Assured. \
-It also uses Allure for reporting and contains a file for easy installing on Jenkins as a demo pipeline.
-Look for "Reporting" and "Jenkins" sections down below to find out more.

-SUT: Swagger Pet Store - https://petstore.swagger.io/.
+SYSTEM UNDER TEST (SUT): Swagger Pet Store - https://petstore.swagger.io/.
 The service is provided as a training ground for API testing.
 The data for creating pet entities is generated randomly.

 Some of the used tools and libraries:
 - JUNIT 5
 - Rest Assured
-- Jackson Data-bind
 - Allure-Junit5
 - AssertJ
 - Javafaker
 - Jenkins

 NOTE: Some API test results may and will occur as failed.
-That's an expected behavior caused by the SUT (System Under Test) implementation inconsistencies.
+That's an expected behavior caused by the SUT implementation inconsistencies.